Wassan Al-Khudhairi: Education

 Al-Khudhairi received her BA in Art History from Georgia State University and M.A. with distinction in Islamic Art and Architecture from the School of Oriental and African Studies (SOAS) in London.
 Al-Khudhairi is of Iraqi origin and has lived in Kuwait, Saudi Arabia, Egypt, the U.K. and the U.S., where she worked at the High Museum of Art in Atlanta and the Brooklyn Museum of Art in New York.

+Al-Khudhairi also completed the Museum Leadership Institute program at the Getty Leadership Institute in 2011 and took part in the Independent Curators International Curatorial Intensive in New York.

 Exhibitions

 As a curator, her research interests are in modern art from the Arab world, with a particular emphasis on Iraq.
 Al-Khudhairi has presented on the role of Iraqi women artists in formulating modernism in Iraq.
 Al-Khudhairi's work often considers questions such as the use or recreation of history, memory, traumatic events such as war and civil uprising.